jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) be served personally in accordance with the rules governing personal service contained in the District Courts Rules 2014.
 (4) If the Electoral Commission is unable, after making any inquiries it thinks fit, to serve notice of objection on the person objected to personally, after making at least 2 attempts, the Electoral Commission must—
   (a) remove the person’s name from the roll; and
-  (b) include the person’s name in the dormant roll maintained under section 109.
+  (b) include the person’s name on the dormant roll maintained under section 109.
 (5) Nothing in this section affects any other provision of this Act that relates to the removal of names from the roll by the Electoral Commission.

 ### 97 Procedure on reference of application or objection to District Court